Current Work is a lecture series featuring leading figures in the worlds of architecture, urbanism, design, and art.

 Her publications include the books The Function of Ornament and The Function of Form, based on her work at Harvard.
 Moussavi currently is a columnist for the Architectural Review, addressing topics ranging from planning as “a lost art form,” to the value of transparency in architecture competitions as well as their inspirational capacity as “invitations to make conceptual leaps and to open new frames, speeds, and scales through which we perceive space and time.”

-Lise Anne Couture is a founding partner of Asymptote Architecture.
+Moderated by Lise Anne Couture.
+Couture is a founding partner of Asymptote Architecture.

 This lecture is co-sponsored by The Irwin S. Chanin School of Architecture of The Cooper Union.